-Fresh and bright, with lots of natural light, Flora Danica is a contemporary brasserie with a great mix of contemporary and classic design.
-Throughout the place furniture and homewares by several Danish brands and designers such as Louis Poulsen, Frama, Royal Copenhagen, Lightyears, Carl Hansen, and Brdr.
-Petersens, as well as GamFratesi’s latest work for Gubi which will be launched at the 2017 Stockholm Furniture Fair.
+You’ll see a great mix of contemporary and classic design, too: Furniture and homewares by several Danish brands and designers such as Louis Poulsen, Frama, Royal Copenhagen, Lightyears, Carl Hansen, and Brdr.
+Petersens, as well as GamFratesi’s latest work for Gubi.

-It is such a stylish and sophisticated place, right?
+Flora Danica, beyond being a stylish and sophisticated establishment, is also a great place to sample Danish flavors, such as herring and ‘smørrebrød’.
 I very much look forward to visiting next time I am in Paris!

 142 Avenue des Champs-Élysées